Othello: A Bloody Farce

 Or night, or Wednesday morn?
 (III. iii.
 55-62).

-After forty lines more, at this rate, they part, and then comes the
+After forty lines more of saying sweet nothings, at this rate, they part, and then comes the

 wonderful Scene, where Jago by shrugs, half words, and ambiguous